AHPRA Registration: MED0001407863

 Where to Read Next

 If you are researching whether labiaplasty is right for you, it helps to read the Medicare question alongside the broader procedure information.
 The main labiaplasty page explains referral requirements, risks, anaesthesia, and recovery.
-The DOVE Surgical Technique page explains Dr Konrat's operative approach, and the Bondi Junction page explains the Sydney consultation setting.
+The DOVE Surgery Technique page explains Dr Konrat's operative approach, and the Bondi Junction page explains the Sydney consultation setting.

 Frequently Asked Questions